loremipsumdonec/optimizely-cms-models/posts/lets_investigate_server_side_rendering/lets_investigate_server_side_rendering_part_1.md

 }
 ```

-It's also possible to send input to a function, such as a simple calculation of two values.
+It's also possible to send input to a function, for example to get a sum of two values.

 ```csharp
 [Fact]